Rosita Butterfield: Private activities

-Butterfield served as Pastor of Faith Tabernacle Church Of God Turks and Caicos Islands and donated funds to build churches in Providenciales and North Caicos.
+Butterfield was Pastor of Faith Tabernacle Church Of God Turks and Caicos Islands and donated funds to build churches in Providenciales and North Caicos.
 She and her husband provided funds for the construction of a medical facility in Sandy Point, North Caicos.
 In addition to other philanthropic endeavors, Butterfield was involved in numerous activities related to education including providing scholarships, co-sponsoring the Inter-Island High School Spelling Bee, co-founding the Turks and Caicos Community College and founding the canteen of Clement Howell High School.
 She also founded the Soroptimist International club and established the Aglow International chapter in Providenciales.

-Butterfield died on 10 January 2015 at Doctor’s Hospital in Nassau, Bahamas and was given a state funeral on 5 February 2015 in Turks and Caicos.
+Butterfield died on 10 January 2015 at Doctor's Hospital in Nassau, Bahamas and was given a state funeral on 5 February 2015 in Turks and Caicos.